 Summer’s here and with it are days near the beach and the pool.
-To keep my phone protected, I designed this Splash Proof Phone Case and wrote up a sewing pattern for it to share with you today.
+To keep my phone protected, I designed this DIY Phone Case that’s Splash Proof, and have a tutorial to make it to share with you today.
 If you like this project, you may also enjoy my “Sunnies” Sunglasses Case Sewing Pattern.

 There is also clear vinyl on the back of the pouch and you could easily make this pouch entirely clear… however I wanted to add a bit of color so I’ve added a printed fabric liner to the back of the pouch.